jeanslack/Videomass/develop/localization_guidelines.md

                 |__ LC_MESSAGES
                     |__ videomass.po
 ```

-- Open the "videomass.po" with 'PoEdit' and go to menu bar > Catalog >
+- Open the "videomass.po" file with 'PoEdit'
-Update from POT file...
-Browse on `locale` folder where there is a videomass.pot file template and
+   > There is a bit of difference between **`.po` (portable object)** file and
-select it, then open catalog template.
-This serves to update current videomass.po
+   > **`.pot` (portable object template)** file.
+The `videomass.pot` file is just a
+   > template that contains the new strings not yet translated and should never be
+   > modified directly.
+The `videomass.po` file can instead be edited for translation
+   > or updated with the latest strings not yet translated, i.e. by importing `videomass.pot` .

+- Find for *bar > Catalog > Update from POT file...* on the poEdit menu, then
+import the `videomass.pot` file template sited on `locale` folder.
+This serves
-file at the latest features.
+to update current `videomass.po` file at the latest features.

 - Check the catalog property data on menu bar > Catalog > Property...
 and make sure it contains at least some information.
 Otherwise you could provide